pixools/tile-bleed-margin-generator/README.md

 This should solve rounding errors which can cause tiles to slightly bleed into their neighbors, such as the very common "gap between tiles" problem in Unity.
 The script started as a fork but I added so many features that it ended up quite different from [the original](https://github.com/cjonasw/tile-bleed-margin-generator).

+Alternatively, you might want to look at chonkypixel's solution which is integrated in the Unity editor.
+I haven't tested it myself, but it has a UI which does exactly the same thing. https://assetstore.unity.com/packages/2d/textures-materials/tiles/2d-tile-gap-fixing-tool-157060

 ## Dependencies

 This script was written for bash and depends on ImageMagick (tested using `ImageMagick 6.9.7-4`).
 The `convert`, `montage` and `identify` commands must be in your PATH.